-According to American heart association, sodium intake should not be more than 2300 milligram.
-It is also recommended to consume sodium between 1500mg to 2300mg.
-Average sodium intake of Americans is 3400 milligrams which are the result of processed food.
+It is also recommended to consume sodium from 1500mg to 2300mg.
+The average sodium intake of Americans is 3400 milligrams which are the result of processed food.

 Role of Chloride

-- It is important for the proper functioning of kidney
+- It is important for the proper functioning of the kidney.